Factlink/factlink-core/core/changelog/ndp-backend-interacting-users-impact.md

-Started returning the impact of the interacting users with the interacting users from our backend.
+Added returning the impact of the interacting users with the interacting users from our backend.